jepsen-io/maelstrom/doc/workloads.md

 An eventually-consistent counter which supports increments and decrements.
 Validates that the final read on each node has a value which is the sum of all known (or possible) increments and decrements.

+See also: g-counter, which is identical, but does not allow decrements.

 ### RPC: Add!